rainu/ask-mai/README.md

   * [Mistral](https://mistral.ai/)
   * [Anthropic](https://www.anthropic.com/)
 * Scriptable
-  * All settings can be set via command line arguments
+  * All settings can be set via:
+    * environment variables
+    * command line arguments
   * The users questions and models answers will be printed out in the terminal
 * Customizable
   * Choose between two themes (light and dark)